-These are beautiful decorations – easy to make and look great strung around the house or from the Christmas tree.
-Simply cut triangles of aluminum foil, crumple them into 3D icicle shapes in your hands, apply drops of glue, cover with glitter (over a receptacle to catch the excess) and add a string to suspend.
+These beautiful decorations are easy to make and look great, strung around the house or from the Christmas tree.
+Cut triangles of aluminum foil, crumple them into 3D icicle shapes in your hands, apply drops of glue, cover with glitter (over a receptacle to catch the excess), and add a string to suspend.

 2. Snowy Winter Artworks

 Winter artworks make lovely festive decorations, too.
 Using white, watered-down poster paint, ask your children to apply two or three-tiered circles onto the paper, then blow on them using a straw to create the effect of melting snow.
 Once the paint is dry, apply pom-pom buttons, googly eyes, and an orange nose.
 Use crayons to add a background.
 Don’t forget to have your child sign and date their work!